The Correct Ringing Position

 When not ringing

-- Lie down, not mouth down, to protect the spring.
+- Lie the bell down on their side, not mouth down, to protect the spring.

 - Don’t clash the bells together – they go out of tune.